Cal Nichols: Biography

-Born in Paradise Hill, Saskatchewan, Nichols started his business career in 1962 as a 19 year old when his father cosigned papers for him to take over a rundown St Walburg, Saskatchewan Esso station.
-He worked hard to win the custom of the local farmers and also became involved in the local community playing sport and being elected as a Councillor at 23.
+Born in Paradise Hill, Saskatchewan, Nichols started his business career in 1962 as a 19-year-old when his father cosigned papers for him to take over a rundown St Walburg, Saskatchewan Esso station.
+He worked hard to win the local farmers' custom, became involved in the local community playing sports, and was elected Councillor at 23.
 He married Edna, a St Walburg girl and after 7 years in 1969, they moved to Edmonton.

-Over the next thirteen years he pursued various business and career opportunities.
-He was the commission bulk agent for Esso in Edmonton from 1972 through 1981, and served as Chairman of the Esso Agents Prairie Region Advisory Board.
+Over the next thirteen years, he pursued various business and career opportunities.
+He was the commission bulk agent for Esso in Edmonton from 1972 through 1981 and served as Chairman of the Esso Agents Prairie Region Advisory Board.
 During his tenure, this became the largest Esso Agency in Canada.
 In 1983, anticipating the de-regulation of the crude oil and natural gas markets, Nichols and two associates founded Northridge Canada Inc. which became Canada's largest privately held crude oil and natural gas trading company.
 Northridge was ultimately sold to TransCanada Pipelines.
 In 1985, he created Gasland Oil, with its head office in Edmonton.
 Gasland grew to have over 50 branded petroleum outlets in Western Canada, many with convenience stores and other customer facilities.
-He sold substantially all of Gasland's petroleum marketing business in 1996 to Husky Energy, but retained Gasland Properties Ltd., he has therefore shifted his focus to developing that company's various holdings.
+He sold substantially all of Gasland's petroleum marketing business in 1996 to Husky Energy but retained Gasland Properties Ltd., he has therefore shifted his focus to developing that company's various holdings.
 As of 2021 it owned 16 retail properties in Alberta, including gas stations, liquor stores, and cannabis shops.